AntoninJoly/gait_classification/README.md

 # Gait classification using smartphone sensors

 I used a simple architecture LSTM network to produce activity classification from XYZ accelerometer and gyrometer raw signals.
-Visualization of activities for one subject
+### Visualization of activities for one subject
+That might be an error in the processing of raw data since there are many non-labelled sequences.
+It might be aso caused by technical operation done on the user while doing the record, which are not labelled (something like 'sensor/signal check by operator').
 ![](./assets/run.png)
-Results of training
+### Training metrics
+Train/val loss steadily decreasing.
+However, Fscore is rather low because of low occurence classes.
 ![](./assets/train_metrics.png)
-Evaluation
+### Evaluation
 ![](./assets/confusion.png)

 # Data 📊